Argmaster/optmath/docs/develop/tox_basics.md

 - utility scripts gain access to PyPI's huge set of extensions
 - ...

-With above said, it was obvious decision to choose `tox` for automation at the very beginning.
+With above said, it was obvious decision to choose `tox` for automation.

 ______________________________________________________________________